HackYourFuture/curriculum/README.md

 ##[Project](https://github.com/HackYourFuture/Project)

->In this module students work together (in pairs of two) on a project.
+>In this module students work together in a team on a predefined project.
 The goal of this module is to combine all your acquired skills from the last modules into a project.
 In this course requirement analysis and project management are core themes while building a full-stack project.

 **Module goals**

-- TBA
-- TBA
-- TBA
+- Build a full-stack project, using all the different technologies you've acquired during the HackYourFuture program.
+- Show that you can work and function in a team
+- Get familiar working with Scrum
+- Get your CV and LinkedIn ready for when you are ready to go to interviews
+- Get an understanding of how (technical) interviews go in the Dutch job market